-Gordon Hutchins, son of Charles Hutchins, had been a high school teacher and went on to graduate from the Cornell School of Agriculture.
-In 1912 he took over the operation of Punkatasset Farm from his father.
-The farm had been primarily a dairy farm until Gordon took control and over time added nearly 50 acres of apple orchard and 12 acres of asparagus among other crops.
-At one point both the milk that was processed on the farm and the asparagus he grew were transported to the Boston Market by Horse Carriage.
-Apples were stored in West Concord and sold to local stores and were also sold by the barrel directly to individuals.
+Charles’ son, Gordon Hutchins, had been a high school teacher and went on to graduate from the Cornell School of Agriculture.
+In 1912 he took over Punkatasset Farm from his father.
+Over time Gordon Hutchins diversified the farm and added nearly 50 acres of apple orchards, 12 acres of asparagus, and a handful of other crops.
+Apples were stored in West Concord, sold to local stores, shipped into Boston, and sold by the barrel directly to individuals.

 Gordon Hutchins had two daughters, neither of whom married farmers, and in the early 1950’s commercial farming ceased at Punkatasset Farm.
-Some of the land was leased out for haying, the apple orchard was cut down and much of the original farm was sold: some to the town of Concord, some to Harvard University, and some to private landowners.
-Throughout this time the homestead on Punkatasset Hill still remained and this is where the two Grandsons of Gordon Hutchins (John and Gordon Bemis) were raised.
+While some of the land was leased out for haying, the apple orchard was cut down, and much of the original farm was sold: some to the town of Concord, some to Harvard University, and some to private landowners.
+Throughout this time the homestead on Punkatasset Hill remained in the family and this is where the two grandsons of Gordon Hutchins (Gordon and John Bemis) were raised.

 From the beginning, Gordon’s commitment to ecology meant that their farming practices would be organic.
 Not only was organic farming physically challenging in the early 70’s but it also defied the conventional mindset about farming at the time.
 The decision to grow their produce without resorting to synthetic fertilizers and pesticides was initially met with skepticism from the general farm community.
-Today, organic is not only an accepted practice but much sought after because of the benefit to the earth, the health to the consumer and most of all it just tastes better.
+Today, organic is not only an accepted practice but much sought after because of its benefit to the health of the environment, the worker, and the consumer.

-The first Farmstand was built by John and Gordon in 1974 and originally operated as a self-serve outlet for the surplus food left over after John and Gordon fulfilled their orders from food Coops, restaurants and stores in Cambridge and Boston.
-The current Farmstand was built by John and Gordon in 1987 and still serves the community and farm today.
+The first farmstand was built by John and Gordon in 1974 and originally operated as a self-serve outlet for the surplus food left over after their orders from food co-ops, restaurants, and stores in Cambridge and Boston were filled.
+The current farmstand was built by John and Gordon in 1986 and still serves the community and farm today.
 In 2005 Brian Cramer joined the Hutchins team as Farm Manager, taking over the daily and seasonal management of the farm.
 In 2011, Gordon’s daughter Liza Bemis returned to the farm full time to mange the retail operations.
-These days all of the produce grown is sold at the farmstand with some being sold at local Farmers’ Markets.
-What is not sold generally is donated to charity.
+These days all of the produce grown is sold at the farmstand, local farmers’ markets, and to a small select number of restaurants.
+What is not sold is donated to charity.
 Hutchins Farm works with a number of local charities including Rosie’s Place, Food for Free, and the Boston Area Gleaners.